Cozy Peach Kitchen

 Recipe features

-• This tofu is made on the stovetop.
-The tofu is pan-fried, then simmered in the honey garlic sauce until it evaporates into a sticky sauce.
+• Crispy pan-fried tofu: The tofu is cooked on the stovetop until golden and crisp, then simmered in the honey garlic sauce until it evaporates into a sticky sauce.

 • Versatile: The recipe can easily be doubled and makes great leftovers.
-Perfect for easy meal prep or quick weeknight meals.
+It takes just 20 minutes to make and is perfect for meal prep or quick weeknight meals.
+I love pairing honey garlic tofu with a bowl of rice and steamed broccoli.

 Ingredients